Zaid-Waghoo/mbodied-agents/mbodied/agents/sense/sense_README.md

 # Sensory Agent

-The `SensoryAgent` is an abstract base class designed for creating agents that interact with various sensory components, such as images or depth maps.
+The `SensoryAgent` is an abstract base class designed for creating agents that interact with various sensory components, such as images and/or depth maps.
 These agents can connect to different backends to process sensory data, enabling tasks like object detection, depth estimation, and more.

 ## Key Features